(written in 2633)

-Whether to change it for a little while or, if the shock is timed to perfection, to change it for years, decades, even centuries… Now that’s a result.
+Whether to change it for a little while or, if the shock is timed to perfection, to change it for years, decades, even centuries… Now that would be a result.
 To know that your single act, so easily planned, so subtly executed, can knock events like dominoes into the far future and fan out eerily to touch millions of lives, like veins on a leaf.

 That’s your aim today.
 You get dressed, pulling on your socks, adjusting your collar, straightening your trousers.
 You even comb your hair, and check your teeth in the mirror, grimacing like a mindless ape.
 Those little eyes glint with dark intent.

 Then it’s out of the front door, down the stairs, out onto the street, along the pavement.
-And into the City you go, gathering your courage for this mindless act.
+And into the City you go, gathering your courage for this unspeakable act.

 Always the same…